rupesh-bawane-work/profile/README.md

 - 💬 Ask me about **Data, Business, Economics, Python, R, SAS, SQL and Tableau**

-- For my on job project lists please check CV and you can find some sample codes in repository (sample_codes)
+- For my on job projects list please check CV and you can find some sample codes in repository (sample_codes)

 - 📫 How to reach me **rupesh.bawane.work@gmail.com**